GeeScot/firebot-custom-script-convert/README.md

 ## Firebot Custom Script: Convert Imperial/Metric
 Convert Imperial to Metric and vice versa as a Firebot command.

+### how to use this script
+Copy the file src/convert.js in to the Firebot custom scripts folder as prompted by Firebot.

 ### test
 ```
 npm test